syncfusion/blazor-docs/src/treemap/treemap/leaf-item.md

 ---
-title: "Leaf Item in Blazor TreeMap component | Syncfusion"
+title: "Leaf Item in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

 description: "Learn here all about Leaf Item of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Leaf Item in Blazor TreeMap (SfTreeMap)
+# Leaf Item in the Blazor TreeMap (SfTreeMap)

-A leaf item defines a visualized data element and do not contain child nodes but contains parent node if levels specified in TreeMap.
+A leaf item defines a visualized data element and does not contain child nodes but contains parent node if the levels are specified in the TreeMap.

 ## Customization

-Following properties are available to customize the leaf item  in the [`TreeMapLeafItemSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html).
+The following properties are available to customize the leaf item in the [`TreeMapLeafItemSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html).
-* [`LabelPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html) - Represents the item name, which is available in data source.
+* [`LabelPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html) - Represents the item name, which is available in the data source.
-* [`Fill`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html) - Specifies the fill color for leaf items.
+* [`Fill`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html) - Specifies the fill color for the leaf items.
 * [`Opacity`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html) - Specifies the opacity of leaf item fill color.
 * [`ShowLabels`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_ShowLabels) - Specifies to visibility of the leaf item label.
 * [`Padding`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html) - Specifies the padding of leaf items
-* [`LabelTemplate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_LabelTemplate) - Specifies the template of leaf item label and the position of template to be customize using [`TemplatePosition`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_TemplatePosition) property.
+* [`LabelTemplate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_LabelTemplate) - Specifies the template of leaf item label and the position of the template to be customized using the [`TemplatePosition`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_TemplatePosition) property.
 * [`TreeMapLeafLabelStyle`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafLabelStyle.html) - To customize the label color, opacity, font size, font family, font weight and font style.
 * [`TreeMapLeafBorder`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafBorder.html) - Specifies leaf item border color and width.

-In following example, the name of the property **CountryName** from data source is mapped to [`LabelPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html) property, so corresponding country name will be displayed in the label.
+In the following example, the name of the property **CountryName** from data source is mapped to [`LabelPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html) property, so corresponding country name will be displayed in the label.

 ```csharp
 @using Syncfusion.Blazor.TreeMap